 What does the Music Reproduction Licence allow?

-You can now make copies from publication easily and affordably where the song owner is on the Authorised Catalogue List and whose publications are on the Authorised Publishers List.
+You can now make copies from publications easily and affordably where the song owner is on the Authorised Catalogue List and where the Publisher is on the Authorised Publishers List.

 Reduces Delays – No need to wait for copies to appear at the post office or music store.